stunningly announced that Israeli forces were pulling out of two “conquered”

 West Bank towns.
 Conquered?

-Is the Post’s bias so thoroughly ingrained that it can nonchalantly
+’s bias so thoroughly ingrained that it can nonchalantly

 bandy about brazen words uttered only by fierce Palestinian partisans?